 - Your aging out

-The new regime of minority entrpreneuers are firm believers in being serial entrepreneurs.
-Unlike many of us in the older entrepreneur generation, they KNOW their value at the start and they will build a business and learn as they go then let it go when they get bored with it or they want to do something else.
+The new regime of minority entrpreneuers are firm believers in being serial black entrepreneurs.
+Unlike many of us in the older black entrepreneur generation, they KNOW their value at the start and they will build a business and learn as they go then let it go when they get bored with it or they want to do something else.

 When they get an offer to sell they do it then start another business.
 Some of them come from very dark backgrounds or homelessness with parents on drugs etc yet still they rise.
-Considering many older minority entrepreneurs also have tumultuous or challenging upbringings, it’s a given that perhaps this is a catalyst to our success too.
+Considering many older minority black entrepreneurs also have tumultuous or challenging upbringings, it’s a given that perhaps this is a catalyst to our success too.

 Let’s explore some of the things that you may be experiencing that allow your business to hold you hostage.